rapidez/docs/src/0.x/theming.md

 ```
 Rapidez is using this component to render the related products, up-sells and cross-sells but it can be used anywhere.

+## Graphql

+When using multiple stores, Magento uses the `Store` header to determine which store the query is for.
+Add the header to your allowed headers in your configuration.

 ## CSS